Hannesssss/Hannes-Coding-Projects/Audio_Renaming_Tool/README.md

 ## Description

-The Hannes Audio Renaming Tool is a Python script that allows you to easily rename .wav and .mp3 files in a specified folder using a custom naming pattern.
-This tool is designed to help you organize and manage your audio files more effectively.
+The Hannes Audio Renaming Tool is a user-friendly utility for renaming .wav and .mp3 files in a specified folder using a custom naming pattern.
+This tool simplifies the process of organizing and managing audio files.

 ## Features